-A fabulous map added by Juana Love it's in London, Greater London, England.
+A really good map added by Sue Birt it's in London, Greater London, England.

 Explore Royal London through it’s green spaces and Royal Palaces.
 Many of the venues are open to the public during daylight hours, so plan to allow plenty of time to explore your favorites.
 Add your own opinion!